Angela Merkel's last federal press conference: 'It was a pleasure' | DW | 22.07.2021

 Sticking to science and facts seems to be a message she is keen to hammer home — even if she doesn't want to give her successor any advice.
 She mentions the UN Climate Change Conference COP26 in Glasgow at the beginning of November, at which progress must be made.
 The new German government will have to deal with this after the Bundestag elections.

 On the same note, she also says it is important not to mix facts with emotions: "Facts are facts that need to be paid attention to."
 That is classic Merkel — big on facts and details.
-At another point, the scientist talks about a flood height of 8.8 meters, and then quickly corrects herself: "8.87 meters."
+At another point, the scientist talks about a flood height of 8.8 meters (29 feet), and then quickly corrects herself: "8.87 meters" (29.3 feet).

 Merkel does not want to comment on her personal future after the election.
 The time after her tenure "will come," she says.
 But until then, the challenges remain enormous.
 And she wants to "give a good handover to the next federal government."